AliBaba94/Easy-Sprite/README.md

 ```js
 svg-sprite <command> or sprite <command>
 ```
-The commands of the cli respond to the exported functions of the API:
+The commands of the CLI respond to the exported functions of the API:
+* --version,-v: Display version
+* --help,-h: Display help
 * --add,-a: Add SVG(s) to a sprite sheet (or initialize a new sprite sheet)
 * --get,-g: Get all IDs in current sprite sheet
-* --remove,-rm: Remove an ID from the sprite sheet
+* --remove,-r: Remove an ID from the sprite sheet
 You will be prompted to provide the parameters for the API functions in a step-by-step process.
 All functions are chainable like:
 ```js
 sprite --add --get
 ```
-Chained commands are executed after all parameters of each command have been provided.
+Chained commands are executed after all parameters for each command have been provided.

 ### As an API
 To use this package in a project install and require it.
 Then you can call each function as you would using any other module.
 For more details, see the API Reference below.
-If you intend toi use the Easy Sprite API inside a VueJS project: don't.
+If you intend to use the Easy Sprite API inside a VueJS project: don't!
 VueJS cannot handle importing NPM modules without them being a Vue plugin.
-Any insight or solutions to this are greatly appreciated.
+At some point in the future, this will also be provided as a Vue plugin.
-However, as a workaround: Use the modules API in a NodeJS Server and simply link the generated sprite sheet in he vueJS template as shown below.
+In the meantime: Use the modules API in a NodeJS Server and simply link the generated sprite sheet in he vueJS template as shown in the HTML below.

 ## Using the generated sprite sheet
 In any HTML document create an SVG tag and inside it a USE tag.
 Using xlink:href attribute on the USE tag link to the external sprite sheet and require a specific icon using the ID (#) selector.
 Example: